jocelynjoel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-task 5 prints 10 times the numbers, from 0 to 14, followed by a new line. task 6  draws a straight line in the terminal. task 7 draws a diagonal line on the terminal.
+task 5 prints 10 times the numbers, from 0 to 14, followed by a new line. task 6  draws a straight line in the terminal. task 7 draws a diagonal line on the terminal. task 8 prints a square, followed by a new line.